mpdairy/posh/README.md

 `(pull-tx [conn] [tx pattern] [pull pattern] [entity id])`

-`pull-tx` is just like DataScript's `pull` but it will only pull when the datom pattern matches a tx in the tx report.
+`pull-tx` is just like DataScript's `pull` but it will only pull when the `tx pattern` matches a datom in the tx report.
 It remembers the last pull and only updates the hosting component if the new pull is different.

 Posh's `pull` calls `pull-tx` but generates the tx datom matching